Himanshupatkar274/angular-grid-dashboard/README.md

 # Angular Grid Dashboard

-A clean, SCSS-styled dashboard UI built using Angular 18+ featuring a custom grid, local CRUD operations, chart integration, and dynamic API-based rendering.
+A clean, SCSS-styled dashboard UI built using Angular 18+ featuring a custom grid, local CRUD operations, chart integration, and dynamic API-based rendering — all optimized for a **production-level**, **fully responsive**, and **well-structured** Angular application.

 ---